yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 10. Congratulations!
 You have just created a test stage and added it to your pipeline.

-11. Repeat all of the steps in Task 2 to create a production stage being careful to enter "production" as a replacement for "test" and selecting "TailspinWeb-production" instead of "TailspinWeb-test" where applicable.
+11. Repeat all of the steps in Task 2 to create a production stage being careful to enter "production" as a replacement for "test" and selecting "tailspintoys-production" instead of "tailspintoys-test" where applicable.
 Do not forget to configure to individual steps in the newly cloned production environment.

 12. The final release pipeline should look like the screen shot below: